AkashSCIENTIST/Tweeter/README.md

 cd Tweeter
 ```

-After this, open three terminals in the folder
+After this, open two terminals in the folder

 ```shell
 cd Frontend